Boston Scientific backs BTG offer with £3.3bn bridge loan

-LONDON, Nov 20 (LPC) - US medical device maker Boston Scientific is backing its recommended cash offer for UK-based BTG plc with a £3.3bn bridge loan from Barclays Bank.
+LONDON, Nov 21 (LPC) - US medical device maker Boston Scientific is backing its recommended cash offer for UK-based BTG plc with a £3.3bn (US$4.22bn)bridge loan from Barclays Bank.

 The bridge loan covers the full amount of the cash consideration and satisfies the certain funds requirements of the UK Takeover Code.